-SAN FRANCISCO - (October 3, 2018) -- OmniSci (formerly MapD), the creator of an extreme analytics platform, today announced the completion of a $55 million Series C financing, led by new investor Tiger Global Management.
+SAN FRANCISCO - (October 3, 2018) -- OmniSci (formerly MapD), the pioneer in GPU-accelerated analytics, today announced the completion of a $55 million Series C financing, led by new investor Tiger Global Management.
 This round takes total funding to $92 million.

 “Having finalized this Series C financing we are now focused on accelerating innovation for our customers, further building our passionate open source community, and expanding our team to support our rapidly growing enterprise customer base,” said OmniSci’s CEO and Co-founder Todd Mostak.